CosmWasm/docs-deprecated/docs/intro/first-demo.md

 wasmcli query wasm list-contracts

 # upload and see we create code 1
-wasmcli tx wasm store validator contract.wasm --gas 800000 wasmcli query wasm list-code
+wasmcli tx wasm store validator contract.wasm --gas 1000000  -y wasmcli query wasm list-code

 # verify this uploaded contract has the same hash as the local code